Film Night Contest

 When the College was first looking to relocate from Melville to Regina, it considered land at College & Winnipeg, College & Broad, and 23rd & Albert, finally settling on 18 acres of land on the west end of property owned by Government House, now called Royal Street.

 Greetings new students!
-This week's blog is all about Film Night, which is coming up soon:.Thursday, June 15th!
+This week's blog is all about Film Night, which is coming up soon: Wednesday, June 13th!
 Film showings begin at 7, and there will be a BBQ at 6, hosted by our current SRC.

 Luther College has one of the best high school film programs in the province, headed by our very own Mr. Willimott.
 We offer film classes starting in grade 10, which you can take all the way through grade 12 (including IB Film if you choose!).
 Our students produce their own films -- including writing, acting, directing and editing -- and are very proud to show them off every year.